DaliaBasa/Active-Directory/ActiveDirectory.md

 Single Sign-On as implied, requires the user to log in with a single user-ID and password for the whole session, Active Directory will provide the credentials needed for any further logins.
 Hence, the user won’t need to keep typing his credentials to get access.

 ## Replication
 Active Directory could be implemented in small/centered organizations as well as vast organizations with many sites.
-The more complex organizations require multiple Domain Controllers, therefore it’s important for the Domain Controllers to maintain updated data throughout the sites. </br>
+The more complex organizations require multiple Domain Controllers, therefore it’s important for the Domain Controllers to maintain updated data throughout the sites.
+Active Directory maps the IP addresses of each site, this is done using the Subnet Mask. </br>
-The connection between each Domain Controller is made available by the Knowledge Consistency Checker (KCC), a process that runs on the Domain Controllers and generates replication topology for the Active Directory forest. </br>
+The replication is managed by the Knowledge Consistency Checker (KCC), a process that runs on the Domain Controllers and generates replication topology for the Active Directory forest. </br>
 Identifying the organization’s needs and making an effective topology is crucial for the network’s performance.

-## Availability

 ## Auditing